kapidolli/templates/Angular/nest-ssr-redis-firebase/README.md

 # nest-ssr-redis-firebase

-This template is for creating Angular project with all things set up using SSR based on NEST.js, redis for data and firebase for authentication
+This template is for creating Angular project with with already using SSR based on NEST.js, redis for data and firebase for authentication

 ## Configure

 Before using the app some things should be configured first

 ### Environment variables

+On windows use `export STAGE=dev`

+On linux/mac use `set STAGE=dev`

 ### Redis Database